 When are import duty and sales tax paid?

 If you buy from a retailer outside the EU which does not partner with Border Free (i.e. the import duty and sales tax are added at checkout), then you will need to pay these when the courier comes to deliver the package.
 This amount usually needs to be paid in cash and the courier will not give you the shipment until they have been paid the C.O.D. amount due.

 Buying from an American retailer which does not offer international shipping…

-And last but not least, you can try purchasing from a webshop based here in Holland even though it is in Dutch and you speak English.
-In that case, you may find this list of common Dutch shopping terms with English translations handy during the buying process.
+And last but not least, you can always try making a purchase from a Dutch-language website in the Netherlands.
+When doing so, you may find helpful this list of common Dutch shopping terms with English translations.